Fr3akyBeakyLike/gamingFriends/README.md

 # About GamingFriends?
 With help of the Steam Web API I've created a lamp with a led strip which will show you how many of your steam friends are online.

-If you want to learn more about the project read the wiki
+If you want to learn more about the project read the [manual](https://github.com/Fr3akyBeakyLike/gamingFriends/blob/master/Manual.pdf)

 ## Functionalities
 * A ledstrip will light up one of it's lights when a friend comes online at Steam.